 For patients missing one or both rows of teeth, traditional dentures have proven to be an effective means of restoring the function of the mouth.
 However, there are many inconveniences associated with wearing traditional dentures.
-At The Center for Cosmetic Dentistry, Dr. Robert Rioseco offers state-of-the-art implant dentures that can provide a number of unique advantages over traditional dentures.
+At The Center for Cosmetic Dentistry, AACD-accredited cosmetic dentist Robert Rioseco, DMD offers state-of-the-art implant dentures that can provide a number of unique advantages over traditional dentures.

 What Are Implant Dentures?